 I love our London terrace.
 We’ve invested so much of our of time and money renovating it over the years but it’s lacking any personality and distinctive style.
 I’m definitely stuck and need to find my ‘creative mojo’ to just get rooms finished.
 I’m embarrassed to admit we’ve only managed to put a couple of pictures up in the sitting room!
 Then by chance I spotted a workshop on Instagram, ‘Life Mood boarding and how to make interior design work for you’.
 Perfect.
 I signed up and a few weeks ago set off on a road trip from London to Little Bentley in Essex to try and find my interior design inspiration.

 Create a Life Mood Board

 Zoe from Thrive Training a Life and Mindfulness coach explained how vision / mood boarding can help express your sub-conscious desires and thoughts.
 Pictures are a great way of visualising the life you want to create and express your creative personality.
-Collecting together pictures that you like and are drawn to act as a visual reminder of what makes you happy.
+Collecting together pictures that you like act as a visual reminder of what makes you happy.

 So getting cutting!
 Collect all your glossy magazines, newspapers, postcards and pictures get yourself a cuppa and start ripping!
 Don’t restrict yourself to fabulous interiors but look for quotes, words, fashion and style that your eye is drawn to.

 I’m making progress on my ‘Life Mood Board’ but it is still a work in progress.
-It’s on my office desk and it does remind me everyday to look up from the details of life appreciate what I have and contemplate my dreams and aspirations.
+It’s on my office desk and it does remind me everyday to look up from the details of life appreciate what I have and contemplate where I’d like to achieve.